hanzoai/ROCm/docs/compatibility/ml-compatibility/jax-compatibility.rst

     * - Module
       - Description
-      - Since JAX
+      - As of JAX
-      - Since ROCm
+      - As of ROCm
     * - ``jax.numpy``
       - Implements the NumPy API, using the primitives in ``jax.lax``.
       - 0.1.56